TIEverton/TIEverton/README.md

 #### 👋 Introduction

-##### I am a front-end developer, Computer Technician, technology lover and passionate about code.
+##### I am a Software Developer, Computer Technician, technology lover and passionate about code.
 I currently work at nata.house.

 #### 🚀 Languages and tools
 <p>